-Lori Perez will enter her third season as Sacramento State’s head coach in 2016, and 12th year on the Hornets’ coaching staff.
+Lori Perez completed her fifth season as Sacramento State’s head coach in 2018, and 14th on the Hornets’ coaching staff.
 On Aug.
 14, 2013, Perez was named the program’s interim head coach for the 2014 season, and eventually had the interim tag removed and was named the program’s permanent head coach on June 26, 2014.

 No stranger to Sacramento State softball, Perez took over the head coaching duties after Kathy Strahan announced her retirement after 21 years as the program’s head coach.
-Perez has 15 years of experience at Sacramento State, including four seasons as a player (1999-02), nine years as an assistant coach (2005-13), and two seasons as the head coach (2014-15).
+Perez has 18 years of experience at Sacramento State, including four seasons as a player (1999-02), nine years as an assistant coach (2005-13), and five seasons as the head coach (2014-pres.).

-During Perez’s two-year tenure as head coach, the Hornets have combined for a 53-47 overall record and a 27-10 mark in the Big Sky Conference.
-The Hornets finished in second place in the league standings each of those seasons, including a half game back in 2014, and two games back of the top spot in 2015.
-In addition, after eliminating a pair of teams, Sacramento State qualified for the 2015 Big Sky Tournament championship game, but fell to Weber State and narrowly missed out on the league’s automatic berth into the NCAA Regionals.
+During Perez’s five-year tenure as head coach, the Hornets have combined for an 133-117-1 overall record and a 66-33 mark in the Big Sky Conference.
+The Hornets have finished third place or better in the league standings each of her five seasons at the helm, including a half game back in 2014 and 2016, and two games back of the top spot in 2015.

 During her time as an assistant coach, Perez was influential in numerous areas of the program, including recruiting, serving as the team’s pitching coach and first-base coach, working with the catchers and infielders, as well as many other duties.

-In her 11 seasons on the coaching staff, Sacramento State has combined for a 147-75 conference record, good for a .662 winning percentage.
-The team has finished with at least 20 wins all 11 of those seasons, including three years with at least 30 victories.
+In her 14 seasons on the coaching staff, Sacramento State has combined for a 186-98 conference record, good for a .655 winning percentage.
+The team has finished with at least 20 overall wins all 14 of those seasons, including four years with at least 30 victories.

-Perez has overseen the pitchers since the 2005 season, and over that time, Hornet hurlers have accounted for 16 all-conference selections.
-At least one pitcher has earned some form of all-league recognition in 10 of those 11 seasons, and the staff easily led the Big Sky in ERA in 2013, 2014 and 2018, while finishing second three straight years from 2015-17.
+Perez has overseen the pitchers since the 2005 season, and over that time, Hornet hurlers have accounted for 19 all-conference selections.
+At least one pitcher has earned some form of all-league recognition in 13 of those 14 seasons, and the staff led the Big Sky in ERA in 2013, 2014 and 2018, while finishing second three straight years from 2015-17.

 Perez coached the 2005 and 2006 pitching staffs to ERAs of 1.88 and 2.42, respectively.
 Sacramento State’s total of 396 strikeouts in 2006 were just four shy of the school record of 400, set in 1995.
 In addition, Hornet pitchers allowed opponents just a .217 batting average that season.
 The 1.88 ERA in 2005 is the staff’s second best mark over the last 15 years.